devops329/devops/instruction/tdd/tdd.md

 }
 ```

+Running the tests again confirms our refactored code still works perfectly.

 ## Final thoughts

-Hopefully you have seen how TDD allows you to discover problems you would not have otherwise found, speed up your development, and generate confidence that your code still works when you make future changes.
+TDD allows you to discover architectural problems early, speed up development by reducing manual debugging, and provides the confidence to change code without fear of breaking existing functionality.

-Whenever a test passes, it is also a good place to commit your changes to your version repository since you know you are in a stable state.
+A helpful tip: whenever a test passes, it is a great time to commit your changes to version control (like Git), as you know the application is in a stable state.

 ## ☑ Exercise

-Create a node.js project named tddExample.
-Reproduce the steps given above in order to solidify your understanding of the concepts.
+Create a Node.js project named `tddExample`.
+Reproduce the steps provided above to solidify your understanding of the TDD cycle.